stueken/microblog/README.md

 7. Optional: Add additional language(s) (English and German already supported)

-    1. Add the language to the list of available languages, e.g. Spanish:
+    1. Add the language to the list of available languages in `config.py`, e.g. Spanish:

         ```python
         # available languages